SAP-samples/cloud-extension-html5-sample/mission/scp-setup/README.md

 6. Go back to the Overview of your BTP subaccount.

-7. Click **Services** and then choose **Instances and Subscriptions**.
+7. Choose **Services** and then choose **Instances and Subscriptions**.
 Select the tab **Subscriptions**, You should see that the following services have been subscribed:

     * SAP Business Application Studio
     * Launchpad
     * Continuous Integration & Delivery Service (optional)

-   Click on "Go to Application" to see if you're able to access the subscriptions.
+   Choose "Go to Application" to see if you're able to access the subscriptions.

      ![Check account](./images/openBizAppStudio.png)